How is Mathematics organised at Bacarras School?

 Being placed in a lower set does not mean that a pupil is not good at mathematics; it merely reflects their relative position on entry in an intake of nearly 200 pupils.
 Some pupils and parents find the initial setting to be a worry, especially if a child was one of the best mathematicians in a small primary school but we have found that the only fair way to allocate starting sets is to use the KS2 raw score and rank pupils.
 It is out aim to stretch and challenge pupils in all sets and at all abilities.

 Again this year, pupils who have started at Balcarras in the bottom set in Y7 have achieved grade 8 at GCSE in Y11.

 During Y7, changes are made between sets if it is clear that a student is wrongly placed.

 All Y7 pupils take a common examination and this, together with performance in class work and homework throughout the year, forms the basis of set allocation for Y8 within two parallel half-year bands.

 In Y9 pupils are placed in sets 1-9 as a full year group.
-In Y10 and Y11 the construction of the timetable requires 2 separate bands for the core subjects.
-Placement of students in these bands is by negotiation between the three core subject departments.
+In Y10 and Y11 we go back to two parallel half-year bands.
 Within each band pupils are setted for mathematics based on their exam and class work.

 We always enter students into the highest level paper that we believe will maximize their grade in external examinations